NAlcan/Reply_BC2021/Interactive_code_files/Data_AnalysisVisualization.md

 for temperature variance.
 The full description of statistical test is shown in Table S4 of Supplementary Material.
-Note that the Cuareim River was subject to the same outlier removal procedure as explained in section 1c of the methodology](Data_AnalysisVisualization_files/figure-gfm/unnamed-chunk-21-1.png)
+Note that the Cuareim River was subject to the same outlier removal procedure as explained in section 1c of the methodology

 ### Generalized Least Squares (GLS) for river comparision